Odd Future: Mixtapes

 The Odd Future Tape was released on November 15, 2008.
 It was a free download on oddfuture.com.
 It features artists from the group like, Tyler, the Creator, Hodgy Beats, Left Brain, Casey Veggies, Jasper Dolphin and The Super 3 (The Jet Age of Tomorrow), which is Matt Martians, Pyramid Vritra and brandUn DeShay.

-Radical is a mixtape by Odd Future that has songs on the mixtape by all of the group members.
-It was released on May 7, 2010.
+Radical was released on May 7, 2010.
 It was available as free download on oddfuture.com.
 "Swag Me Out" was sampled by Big Tuck on "Not a Stain on Me".
 "Blade" by Earl Sweatshirt is remixed by Terror Squad on the song "Nothing’s Gonna Stop Me".